AscendingPassage.com HOME PAGE.

 On this side, too, the view embraces great peaceful distances.
 Past

-there behind the town, presents the same appearance as that we were
+the last pylons, and beyond the crumbling ramparts, the country presents the same appearance as that we were

 in the background, a chain of mountains is lit up and glows with a

-which is thus guarded on right and left by stones and sand stretched
+parallel to that of Libya.
+The whole length of the Nile Valley is thus guarded on right and left by stones and sand stretched

 out in profound solitudes.